Leogogo1023/OpenGL/README.md

 # OpenGL
-Support mesh and bezier surface rendering

-This the a half-semester project on COMS 4160 Computer Graphics, and is divided into four parts.
+This the a half-semester project on COMS 4160 Computer Graphics, and is divided into four parts:

 Part1: simple VBO & file load & openGL turntable